-Providers may award subgrants (formally subcontracts) for the provision of services.
+Providers may award subgrants for the provision of services.
 In a subgrant arrangement, all stipulations regarding the grant agreement are the responsibility of the ICCB AEL-funded provider.
-The funded provider is responsible for ensuring all subgrantees follow the ICCB AEL program policies and procedures, instructor expectation, professional development requirements, stipulations in the grant agreement, and the guidelines in EDGAR.
+The funded provider is responsible for ensuring all subgrantees follow the ICCB AEL program policies and procedures, instructor expectation, professional development requirements, stipulations in the grant agreement, the guidelines in EDGAR, and all state and federal grant regulations.
 Any proposed subgrantee must be an entity of demonstrated effectiveness and is subject to approval by the ICCB.